HOME

 Levenshulme Churches and Places of Worship

 Levenshulme had, and has, many churches and places of religious worship.
 The oldest place was probably the Weslyan Chapel on Chapel Street.
 As the community grew and prospered many new churches were built.
-Today,2007, the ethnicity of Levenshulme is changing and to reflect this a new Sikh temple is currently being built on the land where Wesley Street Church Hall used to stand.
+Today,2007, the ethnicity of Levenshulme is changing and to reflect this a new Sikh temple, Gurdwara, is currently being built on the land where Wesley Street Church Hall used to stand.
 I will try and add to this section all the Levenshulme churches still in use in the 1950s and 60s.
 Those still remaining in 2007.
-And any new churches and places built since those early days.
+And any new churches and places built since those early days

 Cromwell Hall Christian Centre, Marshall Road